-- You can ask for hints from your chat host.
+- You can ask for hints from your host, either in the chat room or in Zoom.
 Any hint you get will either be for the song or the question, and it will be up to you to figure out which.
 Traditionally you can also ask any yes-or-no question of your host, and they will usually answer it.
 Usually.
-Remember to be nice to your host - he or she is a real person, a volunteer, who has wide discretion over how you are scored!
+Remember to be nice to your host—they are a real person, a volunteer, who has wide discretion over how you are scored!

 In Williams Trivia, the plural of "bonus" is "boni".
 There will be 4 types of boni in the contest.
 General scoring rules: